How To Avoid CAPTCHA When Web Scraping

 Either way, solving Captchas isn’t the way to go.
 Instead, you want to learn how to avoid captchas entirely.

 So, how do you go about avoiding Captchas?
 If you’re simply web scraping, it’s easier than you’d think.
 Most sites don’t bother with Captchas before every page unless a visitor triggers security measures.
 You can avoid those security protocols and, in turn, avoid Captchas by following a few best practices.

 One of the biggest giveaways that a visitor is a bot is how fast they access and move through a site.
 Don’t let your web scraper access sites at the speed of light.
 Instead, slow things down a little so it looks a bit more human, and many sites won’t throw up a Captcha at all.

 2. Use good tools

 Your web scraping program should be top-notch, and you should support it with excellent tools.
 That means using high-quality proxies to make sure your web scraper can keep working for years to come.
 An insecure or faulty scraper will trigger Captchas, as will public proxies.
-Instead, use software like Puppeteer and Blazing SEO and you’ll get fewer interruptions.
+Instead, use software like Puppeteer and Rayobyte and you’ll get fewer interruptions.

 3. Implement cooldown logic

 Cooldown logic is a critical protocol in scraper bots.
 If you’re using proxies for your web scraping (and you should be), you don’t want to use any proxy too often or for too long.
 You should cycle through your proxies to keep them from triggering Captchas.
 The right scraping solution will handle this for you with cooldown logic.
 It will judge how long each proxy should be used, how long they should stay offline, and when it’s safe to put them in rotation again.
 The bot will handle all of it, and you can just relax.